 Please note the closing times for the cable cars and ski lifts.
-After shut down Samnaun and Ischgl are only accessible via road (bus, taxi,...).
-Please be aware of weather-related closure of facilities and limited skiing times, in particular at non-peak periods during the winter season.
+After shutting down, Samnaun and Ischgl are only accessible via road (bus, taxi ...).

 Using the ski area after the pistes have closed is extremely dangerous and is therefore strictly prohibited.
-During this period there are regular avalanche blasting operations, and ski pistes are also tended to (in parts also using winch cables which are not visible to skiers) and the pistes are not inspected by the piste service teams at that time.
+During this period there are regular avalanche blasting operations, and ski pistes are also groomed (at times also using winch cables which are not visible to skiers) and the pistes are not inspected by the piste service teams at that time.

 IT’S YOUR NATURE TOO!

 Skiing down the northern ridge of the Piz Val Gronda (towards support 2) is prohibited due to the growth of rare plants here.

 The new EU roaming regulation does not apply in Switzerland!

 For legal information on the protection of your personal data, please see www.ischgl.com/datenschutzsilvrettaseilbahn

 All ski passes entitle the holder to free use of buses on the Landeck – See – Kappl – Ischgl – Galtür route.
 Bus transfers are restricted at the start and end of the season